Test Scores Not Required!

 Standards.
-Not Standardized.
+Not Standardized

 Personalized.
-Not Standardized.
+Not Standardized

 We take the personal approach of getting to know you.
 If you choose the ROCO Option, you do not need to submit your standardized test scores.
 Instead, we will meet with you for an interview—so we can get to know you.
 You are unique, and so is Rosemont College.

 Individualized.
-Not Standardized.
+Not Standardized

 A Rosemont education is individualized, which means we are flexible to meet your needs.
 Let us know how you would like to meet with us for your interview.
 Your admission counselor can meet you in person, on Skype, through Facetime, or on a Google Hangout.

 Frequently Asked Questions

-Students applying to Rosemont College who have a weighted, cumulative high school grade point average (GPA) of 3.0 (B) or higher will have the choice of whether or not to submit their SAT/ACT scores for consideration for admission to Rosemont College.
-Applying to Rosemont without submitting standardized test scores is called the ROCO Option.
+If you're applying to Rosemont and you have a weighted, cumulative high school grade point average (GPA) of 3.0 (B) or higher, submitting your SAT/ACT scores is optional.
+We call this the ROCO Option.

 If necessary, to assist with the awarding of merit-based scholarships, high school grade point averages may be recalculated (on a 4.0 scale) to include only academic high school course work.